aulorbe/python-class-variables-class-methods-lab-nyc-career-ds-102218/README.md

 Great!
 Now, onto the more fun stuff.
 Let's create a few different instance methods that will help us answer questions like how many drivers do we currently have in our fleet?
 What percent of drivers drive a Toyota and of that, how many drive a Camry?
 Or more generally, which car make/models do our drivers drive?

-To do this, our class will need to have the two class varibles we mentioned earlier, `_all` and `_count`, as well as the class methods listed below:
+To do this, our class will need to have the two class variables we mentioned earlier, `_all` and `_count`, as well as the class methods listed below:

 > **Note:** although it is not necessary, feel free to use more class variables such as `_car_makes` or `_car_models`.
 Also, consider when is the best time to increment our `_count` class variable or add a new instance object to our `_all` list?
 It should be the last two lines in our `__init__` method after we have instantiated our instance object and instance variables.

 ```python
 class Person:

     _all = []
     _count = 0

     def __init__(self, cls, name, age):
         self.name = name
         self.age = age
         # call class method to append `self` to _all
         # call class method to increment _count by 1

 ```